Is Sicily Part of Italy? The Strained Relationship Between the Island and the Mainland

 Is Sicily part of Italy?
 The short answer is: yes.
 At least on paper.
 But the reality is more complicated.

 In the heart of the Mediterranean Sea, Sicily has always enjoyed close relations with its mainland counterpart, Italy.
-At the same time, the island has had a strong history, mythology and cultural identity throughout the millennia.
+At the same time, the island has always had a strong history, mythology and cultural identity of its own.

 From its ancient origins to its complex and colorful present, Sicily's journey has shaped it into a unique place that is as irresistibly charming as it is culturally rich.
 The island's strategic location has attracted the most remarkable civilizations of their times to its shores.